brucou/movie-search-app/article/article.md

   have a much clearer design which can guide technical choices and conversations with stakeholders.

 ### Identify and reduce implementation bugs
-A state machine modelization may lead to reduced bugs at implementation time for two reasons :
+A state machine modelization may lead to reduced bugs at implementation time for two reasons:
 - code implementing the behaviour modelized by the state machine can be auto-generated (executable state machine)
 - the testing of the state machine, can be automated.